icela/FriceEngine-DSL/HELP.md

 				x = 10.0
 //				y = 10.0
 			}
-			// when colliding the object naming of the given string("rectangle" here), the code in the block will be called. whenColliding("rectangle") {
+			// when colliding the object naming of the given msg("rectangle" here), the code in the block will be called. whenColliding("rectangle") {
 				// stop moving
 				stop()